niacobel/CHAINS/docs/source/basics.know.rst

 First things first, it is important to clarify what CHAINS *does not do*.
 CHAINS cannot help you in figuring out how to run calculations with your programs, or how to build input files for them.
 CHAINS (and its main scripts) can help you automate that process, but it cannot guess what it is supposed to do.
 Start by defining what your methodology is and what it implies.
 Read the documentation of your programs as well as the one for your job scheduler or cluster.
 Once you know what to do and how to do it manually, it is time to automate it in order to process more jobs more quickly!

+Another thing to note is that, since CHAINS was developed on SLURM clusters, our examples will involve SLURM commands.
+If you use a different job scheduler, you can use the `rosetta PDF <https://slurm.schedmd.com/rosetta.pdf>`_ from the SLURM documentation to "translate" our examples to your case.

 About Python
 ============